-The Stormwater Management Plan (Plan) was adopted by the DuPage County Board in 1989.
+The Stormwater Management Plan (PDF) was adopted by the DuPage County Board in 1989.
 This Plan established the goals, objectives and policies for developing a successful stormwater management program.
-In accordance with the Plan, the DuPage County Stormwater and Floodplain Ordinance (Ordinance) was adopted in October 1991 and went into effect in February 1992.
+In accordance with the Plan, the DuPage County Stormwater and Floodplain Ordinance (PDF) was adopted in October 1991 and went into effect in February 1992.
 The Plan and the Ordinance set the foundation for the DuPage County Stormwater Management Program.

 As outlined in the Plan, the six goals guiding the Stormwater Management Program are:

 - Reduce the existing potential for stormwater damage to public health, safety, life and property.

 - Control future increases in stormwater damage within DuPage County and in areas of adjacent counties affected by DuPage County drainage.

 - Protect and enhance the quality, quantity and availability of surface and groundwater resources.